Hong Kong Exchanges and Clearing : TRADING HALT | MarketScreener

 TRADING HALT

-At the request of the board of directors of TPV Technology Limited (the ''Company''), trading in the shares of the Company on The Stock Exchange of Hong Kong Limited will be halted with effect from 9 : 00 a.m. on 9 August 2019, pending the release of an announcement pursuant to The Hong Kong Code on Takeovers and Mergers which constitutes inside information of the Company.
+At the request of Unisplendour Technology (Holdings) Limited (the "Company"), trading in the shares of the Company on The Stock Exchange of Hong Kong Limited has been halted with effect from 9.00 a.m. on Monday, 12 August 2019, pending the release of an announcement pursuant to The Codes on Takeovers and Mergers and Shares Buy-backs and containing the inside information of the Company.